 I don’t know anybody in my life that’s balanced, either as a working mom or a stay at home mom.
 You just have to know that your life is just going to be all over the place when you have kids, but it’s okay.

-Meet our amazing Women in Business speakers!
+Meet more amazing Women in Business!

 Join us Friday, October 15.
 Tickets are just $25, click here.

 Lauren Przybyl was born and raised in North Texas, and although she’s traveled around the country for her journalism career,…